darthfodder/videorentalsrus/README.md

   * Init will create some starter data
   * ExampleGet has a bunch of example GET requests
   * ExampleRentals can be run individually or as a group.
-There are two rental creation requests and one return rental request that will return the second rental
+There are two rental creation requests and one return rental request that will return(as in "turn in") the second rental